denyspoltorak/metapatterns-website/metapatterns/content/implementation-metapatterns/plugins.md

 *Plugins* are highly variable and omnipresent if we take [*Strategy*](https://refactoring.guru/design-patterns/strategy) \[[GoF]({{< relref "../appendices/books-referenced.md#gof" >}})\] for a kind of plugin:

-### By the direction of control
+### By integration

 The terminology is not settled, but according to what I found over the Web:

-- True *Plugins* are registered with and called by the system’s *core*, they may call back into the core or return results – they are parts of the system\.
+- A *Plugin* is registered with and called by the system’s *core* to add or extend a specific functionality\.
+It is usually made by a third party\.
+- An *Add\-in* is even more deeply integrated – the system has been designed to provide it thorough access to its internals\.
+It comes from the system’s creators\.
+- An *Extension* changes use cases by modifying the application’s business logic, but it is still called by the application’s *core*\.
-- *Addons* are built on top of the system’s API and call into the system from outside – they are more like external [*Adapters*]({{< relref "../extension-metapatterns/proxy.md#adapter-anticorruption-layer-open-host-service-gateway-message-translator-api-service-cell-gateway-inexact-backend-for-frontend-hardware-abstraction-layer-hal-operating-system-abstraction-layer-osal-platform-abstraction-layer-pal-database-abstraction-layer-dbal-or-dal-database-access-layer-data-mapper-repository" >}}) for the system\.
+- An *Addon* is built on top of the system’s API and calls into the system from outside – it is more like an external [*Adapter*]({{< relref "../extension-metapatterns/proxy.md#adapter-anticorruption-layer-abstraction-layer-open-host-service-gateway-message-translator-api-service-cell-gateway-inexact-backend-for-frontend-database-access-layer-data-mapper-repository" >}}) or [*Orchestrator*]({{< relref "../extension-metapatterns/orchestrator.md" >}}) for the system\.

 ### By abstractness